Watson-Glaser Critical Thinking Appraisal (W-GCTA)

 - Test duration – 35 to 50 minutes

-The Watson-Glaser series is the gold standard for measuring and developing critical thinking ability, the foundation of better decision making, problem solving, and career success in the 21st century.
+The Watson-Glaser is the gold standard for measuring and developing critical thinking ability, the pivotal plinth for superior decision making, problem solving, and career success in the 21st century.

 - Two 40-item short forms administered online; Forms D and E